 For multiple element arrangements, total consideration received from customers is allocated to the elements.
-This may include hardware and non essential software elements, based on a relative selling price.
-The accounting guidance establishes a hierarchy to determine the selling price to be used for allocating revenue to deliverables as follows: (i) vendors specific objective evidence (VSOE), (ii) third party evidence (TPE), and (iii) best estimate of selling price (ESP).
-Because the Company has neither VSOE nor TPE, revenue has been based on the Company's ESP.
+This may include hardware, non essential software elements and/or essential software, based on a relative selling price.
+The accounting guidance establishes a hierarchy to determine the selling price to be used for allocating revenue to deliverables as follows: (i) vendors specific objective evidence (VSOE), (ii) third party evidence (TPE), and (iii) best estimate of selling price (BESP).
+Because the Company has neither VSOE nor TPE, revenue has been based on the Company's BESP.
 Amounts allocated to the delivered hardware and the related essential software are recognized at the time of the sale provided all other revenue recognition criteria have been met.
-Amounts allocated to other deliverables based upon ESP are recognized in the period the revenue recognition criteria have been met.
+Amounts allocated to other deliverables based upon BESP are recognized in the period the revenue recognition criteria have been met.

-Our process for determining its ESP for deliverables without VSOE or TPE considers multiple factors that may vary depending upon the unique facts and circumstances related to each deliverable.
-Our prices are determined based upon cost to produce our products, expected order quantities and acceptance in the marketplace.
-In addition, when developing ESPs for products we may consider other factors as appropriate including the pricing of competitive alternatives if they exist, and product-specific business objectives.
+Our process for determining its BESP for deliverables without VSOE or TPE considers multiple factors that may vary depending upon the unique facts and circumstances related to each deliverable.
+Our prices are determined based upon cost to produce our products, expected order quantities, acceptance in the marketplace and internal pricing parameters.
+In addition, when developing BESPs for products we may consider other factors as appropriate including the pricing of competitive alternatives if they exist, and product-specific business objectives.